No female WWE wrestlers at Saudi show

 The WWE says it's "committed to embracing and celebrating individuals from all backgrounds while at the same time we respect local customs at our events around the world."

-King Salman has made lots of changes in Saudi - from allowing women to drive for the first time, to giving them the option to join the military.
+Crown Prince Mohammed bin Salman has made lots of changes in Saudi - from allowing women to drive for the first time, to giving them the option to join the military.

 There are still restrictions on women travelling without permission, or being accompanied, by a male guardian.